esphome/esphome-docs/components/climate/mitsubishi_uart.rst

 Built-in Sensors
 ------------------------
 The Mitsubishi UART device has several built in sensors whose default configuration can be overridden using the normal sensor variables (see: :ref:`config-sensor`).
+These sensors are disabled by default in Home Assistant but can be enabled if desired.

 .. note::